MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-custom-ranking-model.md

 ## Why create a custom ranking model?
 <a name="__toc369771593"> </a>

-In most cases, the ranking models in SharePoint Server 2013 and SharePoint Online provide good search result ranking, and you can also influence the ranking of search results with query rules.
+In most cases, the ranking models in SharePoint Server 2013 provide good search result ranking, and you can also influence the ranking of search results with query rules.
 However, if you have a particular relevance need for search results that the standard ranking models don't provide, you can create a custom ranking model.

 Here are some typical use cases: